ESIPFed/gsoc/CONTRIBUTING-students.md

 ### Final Proposal

 Your final proposal must be submitted to [GSoC](summerofcode.withgoogle.com) as a PDF file.
-Your proposal name should start with *[sub-org-name]* to make identification easier for the mentors.
+Your proposal name should start with *[esip-member-name]* to make identification easier for the mentors.
 To convert a draft that you have written before into PDF you can use [Pandoc][Pandoc].